-Section 1.
-Effective July 1, 2003, officers will continue to be paid in accordance with the July 1, 2002 Pay Schedule in Appendix A.

-Section 2.
-Effective July 1, 2005, each officer covered by this Agreement who is in an active pay status shall receive a general pay increase of three percent (3.0%).
-This increase is reflected in the Pay Schedule in Appendix B.

-Section 3.
-Effective January 1, 2007, each officer covered by this Agreement who is in an active pay status shall receive a general pay increase of three and one-half percent (3.5%).
-This increase is reflected in the Pay Schedule in Appendix C.

-Section 4.
-Promotion, transfer, and demotion actions between classes represented in this unit shall result in the officer moving to the same pay step in the applicable pay range of the new classification.

-Section 5.
-A permanent salaried officer whose salary exceeds the maximum of the officer's applicable pay range when the general pay increases outlined in Sections 2 and 3 are effective shall receive the annual amount of the general pay increase in the form of a one-time cash payment rounded to the nearest dollar.
-The cash payment shall be paid no later than the next payday after the general pay increase is reflected in the paychecks of officers who are not above the maximum.

-If an officer's rate of pay exceeds the maximum of the officer's applicable pay range before the general pay increase, but would not exceed the maximum after the general pay increase, the officer's rate shall be increased by an amount which will make it equal to the new maximum.
-The one-time cash payment for an officer in this situation shall be reduced by the amount of increase in the employee's annual rate of pay.

-Section 6. a.
-Officers covered by this Agreement who have been employed continuously by the Commonwealth since July 31, 2003 will be eligible to receive a service increment of one step or longevity level effective on the first day of the first full pay period in July 2004.

-b.
-Officers covered by this Agreement who have been employed continuously by the Commonwealth since July 31, 2005 will be eligible to receive a service increment of one step or longevity level effective on the first day of the first full pay period in July 2006.

-c.
-Officers covered by this Agreement who have been employed continuously by the Commonwealth since January 31, 2006 will be eligible to receive a service increment of one step or longevity level effective on the first day of the first full pay period in January 2007.

-d.
-Officers covered by this Agreement who terminate with at least one year of continuous service since their most recent appointment and who are reemployed within six months from the date of termination or furlough will be eligible to receive the service increments of one step or longevity levels outlined in Subsections a., b., and c., if they are in an active pay status on the effective date of the increments.

-e.
-During the term of this Agreement, officers who are at or above the maximum step of their pay range at the time they become eligible for a one step service increment or longevity level as outlined in Subsections a., b., and c., shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar.
+- Section 1.
+Effective July 1, 2016, employees will continue to be paid in accordance with the April 1, 2015 Wildlife Conservation Officers Pay Schedule in Appendix A. - Section 2.
+Promotion, transfer, and demotion actions between classes represented in this unit shall result in the officer moving to the same pay step in the applicable pay range of the new classification. - Section 3. a.
+An employee covered by this Agreement who has been employed continuously by the Commonwealth since January 31, 2016 will be eligible to receive a one step service or longevity increment effective on the first day of the first full pay period in January 2017. - b.
+Notwithstanding the above language, officers (a) shall not be placed at a longevity level higher than their length of service in the bargaining unit and (b) shall not move on the longevity or step increment schedule except as stated above. - Section 4.
+During the term of this Agreement, officers who are at or above the maximum step of their pay range at the time they become eligible for a one step service increment or longevity level as outlined in Subsections above, shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar. - Section 5.

-Section 7.
 The cash payments provided for in this Article shall not be added to the officer's base salary.
-The cash payments will be subject to dues and fair share fee deductions where applicable.

-Section 8.
-An officer in an inactive pay status shall, upon return to active pay status, be entitled to the general pay increases outlined in Sections 2 and 3; the cash payments outlined in Sections 5 and 6; and the one step service increments or longevity levels outlined in Section 6, where applicable.
+The cash payments will be subject to dues and fair share fee deductions where applicable. - Section 6.
+An officer in an inactive pay status shall, upon return to active pay status, be entitled to a one step service increments or longevity levels outlined in Section 3, or the cash payment outlined in Section 4, where applicable. - Section 7.

-Section 9.
 The salaries of officers shall be paid biweekly.
-In the event the payday occurs on a holiday, the preceding day shall be the payday.
+In the event the payday occurs on a holiday, the preceding day shall be the payday. - Section 8.

-Section 10.
 If an Act 111 Interest Arbitration Panel orders a pay range revision for a classification covered by this Agreement, the policies and procedures related to such revisions contained in the Commonwealth's Personnel Rules shall apply.

-Section 11.
-Effective October 1, 2003, all employees will be required to sign up for direct deposit of paychecks and travel expense reimbursements.
+Section 9.
+All employees will be required to sign up for direct deposit of paychecks and travel expense reimbursements.